Embedding Eximee Forms as a web component

 * JavaScript files providing the component implementation must be included in the website,

-* the component assets are served by the Eximee platform in a version compatible with the platform server,
+* component resources are served by the Eximee platform in a version compatible with the platform server,

-* the specific names and URLs of the assets come from the manifest hosted together with the other static platform files,
+* the specific names and addresses of resources result from the manifest hosted together with the other static platform files,

-* ensure the correctness of CORS and CSP headers between the Eximee platform domains and the host application,
+* ensure correct CORS and CSP headers between the Eximee platform domains and the host application,

 * in particular, the ability to fetch static resources/assets of the form application in the host application,

-* ensure access to the Eximee platform REST API from the host application's domain,
+* ensure access to the Eximee platform REST API from the host application domain,

-* create a DOM element for the component using HTML or, programmatically, using JavaScript,
+* create a DOM element for the component in HTML or programmatically in JavaScript,

 * initiate form loading using the programmatic JavaScript API.